 While it may seem evangelical preachers are pointing you to Jesus, they are actually pointing you to themselves.
 That is all a person gets – the same old bad fruit – flawed, corrupted men.
 On the other hand, a Catholic priest’s whole job is to use himself to literally point to Jesus in the Eucharist – the good fruit.

 This bad fruit is reminiscent of the figs we looked at in part 1.
-This would be teaching (fruit) that appears pleasing, but it does not last long.
+This would be teaching (fruit) that appears pleasing but does not last long.
 Also, this teaching (fruit) has a flawed source, and when you eat its flesh, it leaves you thirsty or dissatisfied.
 In other words, it doesn’t work.

 Back to Jude, – in chapter 17, he points the reader back to the apostles and that these false prophets “will set up divisions . . . devoid of the Spirit” (Jude 17-19).
 Set up divisions – well, we see that because of today’s false prophets we have over 25,000 different Christian denominations.
 Devoid of the Spirit – we see this today from these false prophets as they don’t want the Sacraments – thus they don’t have the Spirit.

 Jesus recited a parable in which a king throws a great wedding feast for certain guests but they all refuse to come.
 After the refusal of these guests, the king then invites the more lowly servants to attend and a great variety of both good and bad humble people come to the wedding feast (see Matthew 22: 1-14).
-Given that in the previous article, we saw that the banquet wedding feast imagery represents the Eucharist (see also Revelation 19: 6-9), we now come to the conclusion that in this parable those that refused to come to the king’s feast is what we find today in Protestant churches that refuse to partake in the Eucharist.
+Given that in the previous article, we saw that the banquet wedding feast imagery represents the Eucharist (see also Revelation 19: 6-9), we now come to the conclusion that in this parable those that refused to come to the king’s feast is what we find today in Protestant churches.
+They refuse to partake in the Eucharist.
 This is a sad picture.

 Paul also makes the false prophet and Eucharist connection when he says,